Simplified and structured experiment reporting#

 In the diagram above, we can see what how we performed our feature engineering:

 • Then, we have another transformation to encode the date features.
 We first split the date into multiple features (day, month, and year).
-Then, we apply a periodic spline transformation to each of the date features to capture the periodicity of the data.
+Then, we apply a periodic spline transformation to each of the date features in order to capture the periodicity of the data.

 • Finally, we fit a RidgeCV model.